About the Concord Community Reuse Project

 - A Balanced Approach to Conservation and Development

 - High Quality of Life for all Residents of Concord

 The City has been working with the Navy to prepare for the transfer of ownership of the CNWS land to the City.
-Lennar and the City will work together to negotiate the terms of this transfer.
-The City will soon begin working with Lennar to prepare a Specific Plan for Phase One implementing the Area Plan and its standards.
-The Specific Plan will be reviewed by the Community Advisory Committee, the community at large, and the Planning Commission and City Council prior to Council adoption.
+The new Master Developer and the City will work together to negotiate the terms of this transfer.
+The City expects to begin working with the new Master Developer to prepare a Specific Plan and Environmental Impact Report (EIR) for the Project in early 2022.
+The Specific Plan and EIR will be the subject of public workshops and reviewed by the Planning Commission and City Council prior to Council adoption.

 Page Updated: April 15, 2021